louismullie/temp-data/markdown_final/22afbebd-8c8f-4845-54df-f6b2f6e5db1c.md

 ---

-Left heart failure (LHF) is primarily due to **left ventricular dysfunction** [^0c958057] from ischemia, hypertension, or valvular disease, causing pulmonary congestion, dyspnea, and orthopnea [^notfound].
+Left heart failure (LHF) is primarily due to **left ventricular dysfunction** [^0c958057] from ischemia, hypertension, or valvular disease, causing pulmonary congestion, dyspnea, and orthopnea [^85bf718b].
 Right heart failure (RHF) is most often **secondary to LHF or pulmonary disease** [^e673e58f], leading to systemic venous congestion, peripheral edema, and hepatomegaly [^101f776f].
 LHF is managed with guideline-directed medical therapy (GDMT) [^d279f105], while RHF care focuses on treating the underlying cause, volume control, and selective use of pulmonary vasodilators or mechanical support [^211e42c9] [^827aa52d].
 RHF carries a **worse prognosis** [^8752f8a4] and is less responsive to standard HF therapies, underscoring the need for early recognition and targeted interventions [^b297258c].

 ---